ajwalker-gh/ajw_cyber_repo_2021/Homework/Week 14 Homework- Web Development.md

 #### HTTP Requests and Responses

-1. What type of architecture does the HTTP request and response process occur in?
+1. What type of architecture does the HTTP request and response process occur in? <br>
 Client/Server Architecture

 2. What are the different parts of an HTTP request? <br>